capillariesio/capillaries/README.md

 Capillaries is a data processing framework that:
-- addresses scalability issues and manages intermediate data storage, enabling users to concentrate on data transforms and quality control;
+- addresses scalability issues and manages intermediate data storage, enabling users to focus on data transforms and quality control;
 - bridges the gap between distributed, scalable data processing/integration solutions and the necessity to produce enriched, customer-ready, production-quality, human-curated data within SLA time limits.

 ## Why Capillaries?